How do Hedge Fund Functions?

 - The role of the fund manager is to maximize the capital as much as possible and not beat a particular level of benchmark and be content.

-- Hence, it is not essential that if the market is going in a downward direction the portfolio would be making a loss and vice versa.
+- Hence, it is not essential that if the market is going in a downward direction, the portfolio would be making a loss and vice versa.

 Management Fee & Performance Fee of Hedge Funds

-These fees are compensation given to hedge fund managers for management of the funds and is popularly referred as “Two and Twenty” rule.
-The ‘two’ component refers to charging a flat 2% Management fees on the total asset value.
-This Management fees is paid to the fund manager irrespective of the funds’ performance and is required for the operational/regular functioning of the fund.
-For e.g. a manager with $1 billion of Assets under Management earns $20 million as Management fees.
-If the performance of the fund is not satisfactory this can drop to 1.5% or 1.75%.
+These fees are compensation given to hedge fund managers to manage the funds and are popularly referred to as the “Two and Twenty” rule.
+The ‘two’ component refers to charging a flat 2% management fee on the total assetTotal AssetTotal Assets is the sum of a company's current and noncurrent assets.
+Total assets also equals to the sum of total liabilities and total shareholder funds.
+Total Assets = Liabilities + Shareholder Equity value.
+Management fees are paid to the fund manager irrespective of the funds’ performance and are required for the operational/regular functioning of the fund.
+E.g., a manager with $1 billion of Assets under Management earns $20 million as Management fees.
+If the performance of the fund is not satisfactory, this can drop to 1.5% or 1.75%.

-The 20% Performance fee is paid once the fund reaches a certain level of performance generating positive returns.
-This fee is generally calculated as a Percentage of Investment profits often both realized and unrealized.
+The 20% Performance fee is paid once the fund reaches a certain level of performance, generating positive returns.
+This fee is generally calculated as a Percentage of Investment profits, often both realized and unrealized.

-Say an investor subscribes for shares worth $10 million in a hedge fund and let’s assume that over the next year the NAV (Net Asset Value) of the fund increases by 10% taking the investors shares to $11 million.
-In this increase of $1million a 20% Performance fee ($20,000) will be paid to the Investment fund manager, thereby reducing the NAV of the fund by that amount, leaving the investor with shares worth $10.8 million giving a return of 8% before any further deduction of expenses.
+Say an investor subscribes for shares worth $10 million in a hedge fund, and let’s assume that over the next year, the NAV (Net Asset Value) of the fund increases by 10%, taking the investors’ shares to $11 million.
+In this increase of $1million, a 20% Performance fee ($20,000) will be paid to the Investment fund manager, thereby reducing the NAV of the fund by that amount, leaving the investor with shares worth $10.8 million, giving a return of 8% before any further deduction of expenses.

-Structure of Hedge Fund
+Structure of the Hedge Fund

 Master – Feeder

-- This master company is generally incorporated in a tax neutral offshore jurisdiction such as the Cayman Islands or Bermuda.
-Through the investments in the master fund, the feeder funds participate in the profits on a pro rata basis depending on the proportionate investment made.
+- This master company is generally incorporated in a tax-neutral offshore jurisdiction such as the Cayman Islands or Bermuda.
+Through the investments in the master fund, the feeder funds participate in the profits on a pro-rata basis depending on the proportionate investment made.

-- U.S. taxable investors take advantage of making investments in a US Limited partnership feeder fund, which through certain elections made at the time of incorporation is tax effective for such investors.
+- U.S. taxable investors take advantage of making investments in a U.S. Limited partnershipLimited PartnershipIn a limited partnership, two or more individuals form an entity to undertake business activities and share profits.
+At least one person acts as a general partner against one limited partner who will have limited liability enjoying the benefits of less stringent tax laws. feeder fund, which through certain elections made at the time of incorporation, is tax effective for such investors.

-- The primary drawback of this structure is that funds held offshore are typically subject to with- holding tax on U.S. Dividends.
-With-holding tax is the tax imposed on interest or dividends from securities owned by a Non-resident or any other income paid to nonresidents of a country.
-The withholding tax varies from one country to another. in US it is imposed at a rate of 30% or lesser depending on treaties with other countries, whereas in Canada it is imposed at a flat rate of 25%.
+- The primary drawback of this structure is that funds held offshore are typically subject to withholding tax on U.S. Dividends.
+Withholding tax is the tax imposed on interest or dividends from securities owned by a Nonresident or any other income paid to nonresidents of a country.
+The withholding taxWithholding TaxWithholding tax is a part of the salary an employer withholds from an employee's compensation and pays to the legal authorities.
+It is treated as collateral imposed against the taxes an employee is liable to pay during a particular year. in the U.S. is charged at a rate of 30% or lesser depending on treaties with other countries, whereas in Canada, it is imposed at a flat rate of 25%.

-- Hence, such structures will either be set up individually, or in Parallel depending on the skills of the hedge fund manager.
+- Hence, such structures will either be set up individually or in Parallel depending on the skills of the hedge fund manager.

 - The benefits or drawbacks of the funds are borne by all the investors and not spread out in this case.